 Save your passphrases to a password manager

-Review your passwords
+Review and update your passwords

 Do you use the same password/passphrase for more than one account or device?
 Are your passwords strong?
 Review your passwords and create new ones as necessary to ensure you have a secure login for all your accounts and devices.